 - Fail to be transparent about their genetic engineering activities,

 - Have no or inadequate systems in place to address moral risk,

-- Create undue dependence on their products (eg agricultural terminator genes)
+- Create undue dependence on their products (e.g. agricultural terminator genes)

 Democratic Republic of Congo

-Given that US led military operations have concluded the Fund considers that many of the ethical concerns regarding Iraq no longer apply.
-However companies having operations in Iraq still face an unstable political and security context.
+Given that US led military operations have concluded, the Fund considers that many of the ethical concerns regarding Iraq no longer apply.
+However, companies having operations in Iraq still face an unstable political and security context.
 Companies will be assessed for exclusion on a case by case basis.
 Companies that have previously profited from the US military action still bear the moral responsibility of their actions and will remain excluded until they can demonstrate policies and practices are in place to prevent similar ethical failures from occurring.

 Given the recent human rights abuses and the current unstable political situation, the Fund considers that any company operating in the country is exposed to security risk and possible breach of UN arms embargo if it hires a private security firm.
 The Fund will therefore seek further information on any company with operations in Libya.

 Given the closed and anti-capitalist nature of DPR Korea, it is unlikely that any company in which the Fund invests would have any involvement with anything relating to the sanctions enforced.
-Nevertheless in the unlikely case that a company is found to have business activities in the country or with the government, that company will be excluded.
+Nevertheless, in the unlikely case that a company is found to have business activities in the country or with the government, that company will be excluded.

 Given the severity of the internal conflict and lack of stable government there are significant ethical risks associated with business operations in the country.
 Companies will be considered for exclusion on a case by case basis.

 The Fund sees strong ethical issues with companies involved in operations in Sudan, given the ongoing government complicity in human rights abuses.
 Concentrated Sudan Divestment campaigns have gained significant traction.
 Although South Sudan has now gained independence there are still severe human rights abuses carried out with the support of the Sudanese government.

 Given the human rights abuses by the government of Syria, the Fund considers that any company operating in the country is in greater than acceptable levels of financial and human resource risk.
-Companies will be considered for exclusion on a case by case basis.
+The Fund will therefore seek to exclude any company with operations in Syria.

 The Fund views the economic mismanagement and sporadic political violence as not being materially different from other African nations.
 There are no concerns about government suppression of minorities.
 Companies will be considered for exclusion on a case-by-case basis.